Socialist Party of America: Realignment, civil rights movement and the war on poverty

 The young socialists' role in the civil rights movement made the Socialist Party more attractive.
-Harrington, Kahn and Horowitz were officers and staff-persons of the League for Industrial Democracy (LID), which helped to start the New Left Students for a Democratic Society (SDS).
-The three LID officers clashed with the less experienced activists of SDS, like Tom Hayden, when the latter's Port Huron Statement criticized socialist and liberal opposition to communism and criticized the labor movement while promoting students as agents of social change.
+Harrington, Kahn, and Horowitz were officers and staff of the League for Industrial Democracy (LID), which helped start the New Left Students for a Democratic Society (SDS).
+The three LID officers clashed with the SDS's less experienced activists, as when Tom Hayden's Port Huron Statement criticized socialist and liberal opposition to communism and criticized the labor movement while promoting students as agents of social change.
 LID and SDS split in 1965, when SDS voted to remove from its constitution the "exclusion clause" that prohibited membership by communists.
 The SDS exclusion clause had barred "advocates of or apologists for totalitarianism".
 The clause's removal effectively invited "disciplined cadre" to attempt to "take over or paralyze" SDS as had occurred to mass organizations in the thirties.

 The experience of the civil rights movement and the coalition of labor unions and other progressive forces suggested that the United States was changing and that a mass movement of the democratic left was possible.
-In terms of electoral politics, Shachtman, Harrington and Kahn argued that it was a waste of effort to run electoral campaigns as Socialist Party candidates against Democratic Party candidates.
+In terms of electoral politics, Shachtman, Harrington, and Kahn argued that it was a waste of effort to run Socialist Party candidates in elections against Democratic Party candidates.
 They instead advocated a political strategy called "realignment" that prioritized strengthening labor unions and other progressive organizations that were already active in the Democratic Party.
 Contributing to the day-to-day struggles of the civil rights movement and labor unions had gained socialists credibility and influence and had helped to push politicians in the Democratic Party toward social-democratic positions on civil rights and the war on poverty.